cpjobling/eg-150-textbook/signals_and_systems/signals/pep_signals.md

 +++ {"slideshow": {"slide_type": "subslide"}}

-We can use the periodicity to synthesize a periodic signal such as that shown in Fig. {numref}`periodic-signal`.
+We can use the periodicity to synthesize a periodic signal such as that shown in {numref}`periodic-signal`.

 +++ {"slideshow": {"slide_type": "fragment"}}